 If your claim is under a group policy covered by ERISA, such as an employer sponsored Long Term (“LTD”) Disability insurance plan, you are entitled to ask the court to reimburse you for legal fees if you are successful in litigating your claim.

 Most disability policies require insureds to submit to an Independent Medical Examination (IME) by doctors selected by the carrier to confirm the diagnosis and the degree of impairment.
-Some also require a Functional Capacity Evaluation (FCE) to determine how the claimant’s ilness or injury affects the ability to perform his or her occcupation.
+Some also require a Functional Capacity Evaluation (FCE) to determine how the claimant’s illness or injury affects the ability to perform his or her occupation.
 Insureds who do not agree to participate in this process may lose their benefits.
 To learn more, contact our Disability Insurance Attorney.
 However, the insured does have certain rights with respect to the conduct of IMEs and FCEs:

 Once a claimant is on long-term disability, many policies provide for a “waiver of premium” which waives premium payments for the duration of the disability.
 Once the disability ends, premium payments resume.